Gooey Pecan Dream Bars

 • Preheat oven to 350°F and grease a 9×13-inch pan.

-• Mix together cake mix, softened butter and the egg.
+• Mix together 1 box yellow cake mix, softened ⅓ cup butter and 1 large egg.
 The mixture may be a little bit crumbly.

 • Press the crust into the bottom of the greased pan.